 | Reinforcement | Practice and repeat new behaviors |

-Using structured tools can make the unlearning process more measurable and effective.
+Using structured tools makes the unlearning process more measurable and effective.

 FAQs – Common Questions About Unlearning